xastrodyke/Chudjoker/README.md

 ## Installation

-download from the big green "Code" button, unzip and place in your mods folder
+download ZIP from the big green "Code" button, unzip and place in your mods folder

 ## v1.0 ----